Craniofacial Orthodontics Fellowship

 - Letter of funding support from sponsoring institution or country

 - Visa: Due to recent changes in U.S. visa laws, Children’s Hospital Los Angeles cannot apply for a J-1 visa for international dental fellows.
 Foreign-trained orthodontists can only apply for the orthodontic fellowship if the orthodontist graduated from a U.S. or Canadian orthodontic residency on a F1 visa and will be attending the fellowship on an Optional Practical Training for one year.
-There is also a pathway to receive fellowship training by enrolling in a tuition-based continuing education program at the Ostrow School of Dentistry of USC.

 Please complete and submit the application packet.

 Usually, our start date is August 1; however, this date may change depending on when the visa and paperwork for the fellows are complete for the fellow to start.
 These changes could alter the start date.

 Program Fast Facts

 ADA-Coda Accreditation: Yes

 Fellows per year: 1

 Postgraduate Orthodontic training: Yes

 Post Graduate Year 6: $74,900 minimum

 Post Graduate Year 7+: Compensation will be at the discretion of each division